lucaspena/agt-proof-of-stake/stage-1.md

 Honest behaviour
 ----------------

-Honest stakeholders must follow the protocol. *No non-determinism is allowed*: they must: append to a `max-valid` chain and immediately broadcast that chain:
+Honest stakeholders must follow the protocol exactly. *No non-determinism is allowed*: they must: append to a `max-valid` chain and immediately broadcast that chain:

 ```maude